 The Bastille was a stronghold built in Paris in the 14th century.
 In fact, the word “bastille” means “fortress” in French.
 During his reign, Louis XVI used it as a prison and the structure became a symbol of his power.
 In 1789, rioters stormed the Bastille and proceeded to demolish it.
 It was an act of rebellion and marked the beginning of the French Revolution.

-Today, the French celebrate Bastille Day and their independence with parties, parades, and festivals.
-Uncork a bottle of French wine or dine at a French restaurant to join in the fun!
+Traditionally, the French celebrate Bastille Day and their independence with parties, parades, and festivals.
+Uncork a bottle of French wine or order a French dinner from your favorite restaurant!